Archive for the ‘General Homesteading’ Category

 End note: Soup (also known as "Super Chicken") is likely to actually become soup soon.
 He has been guarding the broodies (a mark in his favor), but was also trying to mount them every time they were off the nest (a big mark against).
 He is also the one that raped one of the new girls – twice, as of today (another big strike against).
 The fact is that we have too many roosters for our little flock, and are almost certainly hatching more as I type.
 Stew (also known as "Stuart Little") gets a pass for now, as he seems to be Atom's right-hand man (and also seems to have learned proper courting behavior).
 Baby is still young enough that he's not yet too obnoxious.

-- Goats for sale!
+- Goats for sale!!
+ALL SOLD!

 - Harvest time is so beautiful…